tinuzz/wp-plugin-trackserver/README.md

 password.
 Like your password, you should keep your access keys to yourself, but the idea is that the security impact of such a key is low, compared to your WordPress password, and that you can (and should!) change the keys regularly.
+No real effort is made to keep the keys secure (they are stored in the database unhashed, for example), so in any case, try not to use a sensitive password.

 ## What is this 'slug' you are talking about?